Bellevue Christian School: Distinctives

 BCS aims to keep tuition relatively affordable by local standards so that it can serve whole families and remain accessible to a range of families.
 Students do not submit test scores in the admission process, since the school philosophy stresses the giftedness of all students, not just those who achieve high test scores.

-BCS offers Special Academic Services (SAS) to students who need help in strengthening their learning skills and equipping them with processing tools.
+BCS offers Special Academic Services (SAS) to students who need help strengthening their learning skills and equipping them with processing tools.
 SAS is affiliated with the National Institute of Learning Development and is based on neurological therapy.
-BCS is one of the few private, religious or secular schools to offer SAS therapy.
+BCS is one of the few private, religious, or secular schools to offer SAS therapy.